-5. Arrangements for Enabling Holders of Existing Qualifications to Upgrade to the BTchLn(EarlyChildhood)
+6. Arrangements for Enabling Holders of Existing Qualifications to Upgrade to the BTchLn(EarlyChildhood)

-(a) Candidates who hold a Diploma of Teaching (DipT), or equivalent, recognised by the New

-Zealand Teachers Council as leading to Early Childhood teacher registration, are eligible for entry into the BTchLn upgrade programme by undertaking courses from the Schedule to these Regulations, as approved by the Dean of Education.
-For this purpose a three-year DipT will normally be deemed equivalent to 240 points towards a BTchLn(EarlyChildhood).

-Note: Applicants will normally be required to complete eight 15 point courses to be awarded the degree.
-Applicants who were awarded their DipT by the University of Canterbury or Christchurch College of Education will normally be required to complete five 15 point courses. (b) For the Bachelor of Teaching and Learning gained via the upgrade programme, the endorsement shall denote the sector for which the candidate's entry qualification is recognised by the New Zealand Teachers Council.
+- (a) Candidates who hold a Diploma of Teaching (DipT), or equivalent, recognised by the Education Council of Aotearoa New Zealand as leading to Early Childhood teacher registration, are eligible for entry into the BTchLn upgrade programme by undertaking courses from the Schedule to these Regulations, as approved by the Dean of Education.
+For this purpose a three-year DipT will normally be deemed equivalent to 240 points towards a BTchLn(Early Childhood). - Note: Applicants will normally be required to complete eight 15 point courses to be awarded the degree.
+Applicants who were awarded their DipT by the University of Canterbury or Christchurch College of Education will normally be required to complete five 15 point courses. - (b) For the Bachelor of Teaching and Learning gained via the upgrade programme, the endorsement shall denote the sector for which the candidate's entry qualification is recognised by the Education Council of Aotearoa New Zealand.